 Even in 21st century those who aren’t afraid to speak up sometimes get stigmatized and criticized for their ’lack of ability to endure these rough periods’.
 From an early age, we’re taught to suppress our emotions and ’toughen up’.
 This can be especially hard for boys/young males since we all know that ’boys don’t cry’.

 But this kind of behavior only leads to creating even bigger issues: suppressing your emotions is never a good choice.
-Those who do that often time struggle later in life and have trouble finding their spot in the world.
+Those who do that often time struggle later in life and have trouble finding their spot in the world and suffer from depression.
 If you have difficulties discovering your sense of purpose it’s paramount that you start working on it as soon as possible.

 Why Do I Feel Worthless?